Sydney-Informatics-Hub/obesity_ukAus/README.md

 You can create other interim(ly) indexed folders between these if you need the flexibility of multiple folders for analysis/outputs.

-If there are other resouces (e.g., OSF folders, Overleaf documents, Google docs) that are linked to the project, they should be listed in this document.
+If there are other resouces (e.g., Data stored elsewhere, literature stored elsewhere) that are linked to the project, they should be listed in this document.